 Image no longer available

-1. Lie faceup with legs extended.
+1. Lie faceup with legs extended on ground.
 Bend left knee up to a 45-degree angle, placing hands behind left thigh.

 5. Windmill